Skip to main content

 Icon of heartbeat

-Elevated Lp(a) doubled the risk of a recurrent cerebrovascular event in a subgroup analysis of patients <60 years of age who had suffered an arterial ischemic stroke (AIS)18
+Elevated Lp(a) increased the risk of a recurrent cerebrovascular event in a subgroup analysis of patients <60 years of age who had suffered an arterial ischemic stroke (AIS)18

 Icon of patient suffering a stroke.